Vertical sign at Virgin Megastore at Downtown Disney, Walt Disney World

 May 12, 2009, was the final day for the Virgin Megastore at Downtown Disney.

-Internet rumors have claimed that a flagship Apple Store is on the way.
+Internet rumors claimed that a flagship Apple Store would be the new tenant.
 The store would showcase Apple’s product line to Walt Disney World visitors from around the world (with plenty of those visitors also leaving the store with purchases).
-Currently, the biggest Apple store is the London Regent Street location, with over 28,000 square feet of selling space.
-Of course, the rumor could just be wishful thinking by Apple fans.
+The biggest Apple store at the time was the London Regent Street location, with over 28,000 square feet of selling space.
+The rumor turned out to be just wishful thinking by Apple fans.

-Sports fans, on the other hand, think the former Virgin Megastore would be perfect for an ESPN Zone.
+Sports fans thought the former Virgin Megastore would be perfect for an ESPN Zone.
 After all, ESPN is owned by Disney.
-Unlike the Disneyland Resort, Walt Disney World doesn’t have an ESPN Zone, only the comparatively small ESPN Club at Disney’s BoardWalk.
+Unlike the Disneyland Resort, Walt Disney World didn’t have an ESPN Zone, only the comparatively small ESPN Club at Disney’s BoardWalk.
+But not only did the space not become an ESPN Zone, but Disney decided to get out of the ESPN Zone business in 2010.

-Apple fans and sports fans might both be disappointed.
-The former Virgin Megastores at New York’s Times Square and Chicago’s Michigan Avenue are now Forever 21 clothing stores.
+The former Virgin Megastores at New York’s Times Square and Chicago’s Michigan Avenue became Forever 21 clothing stores.

 McDonald’s Dinoland U.S.A.